-We may also restrict the complainant's access to the academy, e.g. requesting contact in a particular form (for example, letters only), requiring contact to take place with a named person only, restricting telephone calls to specified days and times or number of contacts or banning the complainant from the academy's premises in line with the Parent Code of Conduct.

-Where the complainant's behaviour is so extreme that it threatens the immediate safety and welfare of staff, governors, trustees or members we will consider other options - for example, reporting the matter to the police or taking legal action.
+We may also restrict the complainant's access to the academy, e.g. requesting contact in a particular form (for example, letters only), requiring contact to take place with a named person only, restricting telephone calls to specified days and times or number of contacts or banning the complainant from the academy's premises in line with our Staff and Visitor Code of Conduct policy.
+Where the complainant's behaviour is so extreme that it threatens the immediate safety and welfare of staff, Local Academy Committee member, trustees or members we will consider other options - for example, reporting the matter to the police or taking legal action.
 In such cases, we may not give the complainant prior warning of that action.